 Plus, when you use Dropbox Sign, every document you send for signature can also be automatically stored in your Dropbox folder of choice.

 An electronic document management system also cuts down on the number of lost items and data caused by human error or insufficient communication between teams.

 With all documents stored in a central location that is backed up and versioned, it is much easier to track down a lost document.
 And if something does get lost, it can be recovered with minimal effort.

-A lack of electronic, centralised filing can eat away at revenue due to unnecessary time spent searching for and managing files, and regularly reprinting documents or recreating lost data.
+A lack of electronic, centralized filing can eat at revenue due to unnecessary time spent searching for and managing files, and regularly reprinting documents or recreating lost data.

 Instead of wasting thousands of pieces of paper printing documents that should stay digital, you can save by quickly emailing a link to your documents and your recipients can access the files from their computers or phones.
 And when it’s time to make edits or re-access documents, not only can you make changes digitally without the need for printing or re-scanning, but you’ll also have each version of the document in your system for safe and easy access.

 Good file management software can do wonders to keep your business organized, secure, and efficient.
 Combine that with an electronic signature document management system for speedy contract signing and you can improve contract completion rates by 26% with Dropbox Sign.

 If you’re looking to boost your document management system even more, you can also integrate Dropbox with the Dropbox Sign API to send signature requests directly from your CRM, and Dropbox Fax for easy online faxing.